GenBench/genbench_cbt_2023/src/genbench/tasks/nl_codesearch_mrr/doc.md

 **WebQuery** : Python codesnippets from the CodeSearchNet dataset paired with real world user search engine queries, introduced in the CodeXGLUE benchmark suite: https://github.com/microsoft/CodeXGLUE \
 **StatCodeSearch** : R code-comment pair snippets, scraped and extracted from public project on the Open Science Framework (OSF) by the submission authors \

 During evaluation for each true code-comment pair we create n number of distractors where the comment is matched with a random code snippet.
-The distractor samples are sampled consistently by setting the random seed in the get_raw_data function
+The distractor samples are sampled consistently by setting the random seed in the get_dataset_raw function

 **Dataset Size**:\
 *Finetuning set:* \